 The Company sold 7.9% (7,933 Class A common shares) of PAEM to a wholly owned subsidiary of Swala Oil & Gas (Tanzania) plc. ("Swala") in 2018 for \$15.4 million cash and \$4.0 million of Swala convertible preference shares ("Preference Shares") pursuant to a share purchase agreement.
 The Preference Shares entitle the Company to a 10% per annum distribution payable 15 days after each quarter end commencing from the closing date, January 16, 2018.
 Payment of the quarterly distributions is at the discretion of Swala based on funds available, however, the liability accrues if any amount is unpaid when due.
 If any distributable amount remains unpaid at December 31, 2021, the Company may demand settlement and Swala is obligated to comply by transferring and returning the Class A common shares of PAEM sold to Swala.
 The aggregate value of these shares will equal the amount of the outstanding distributions.
-As at March 31, 2022, the Company has not received any distributions or recorded any amount receivable related to the Preference Shares.
+As at June 30, 2022, the Company has not received any distributions or recorded any amount receivable related to the Preference Shares.
+On August 8, 2022, the Company issued a redemption notice to Swala, requesting that Swala redeem 20% of the outstanding Preference Shares by August 23, 2022.

 Swala is obligated to redeem 20% of the Preference Shares for cash annually starting from December 31, 2021 until all shares are redeemed.
 If at any time Swala does not redeem in cash the required number of Preference Shares, Swala is obligated to redeem the Preference Shares by transferring and returning the Class A common shares of PAEM sold to Swala.
 The aggregate value of these Class A common shares will equal the amount of any outstanding redemption.
-As of March 31, 2022, the Company recorded \$0.7 million as a loss allowance with respect to Preference Shares (December 31, 2021: \$0.7 million).
+As of June 30, 2022, the Company recorded \$0.7 million as a loss allowance with respect to Preference Shares (December 31, 2021: \$0.7 million).